This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Fox News is a cable and satellite television news channel owned by the Fox Entertainment Group, a subsidiary of News Corporation.
-It generally presents news with a conservative slant, and has garnered much ire online because of its perceived bias and controversial journalistic techniques.
+The station has been the subject of controversy online, due to its perceived conservative bias and questionable journalistic practices.

 Internet Hate Machine